fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Photo courtesy of Ian Noble

-In 2002, I have tried fishing, with quite a degree of success, at anchor using an uptide rig.
+Back in 2002, I tried fishing, with quite a degree of success, at anchor on the shallower banks, using an up-tide rig.
 It allows you to fish lighter "gripper" leads in water up to perhaps 50 feet in depth, from an anchored boat.

 A rod of about 9 feet 6 inches, capable of casting a gripper lead in the 6 to 8 ounce range is ideal, allied to a multiplier reel loaded with 15 lb b.s. mono.